zentree/zentree.github.io/_posts/2023-03-18-some-love-for-base-r-part-2.md

 It is way clearer and pipe ready, as the first argument is the data frame name!

-This code can easily be expanded to more complex conditions; for example to include all trees from Christchurch <strong>and</strong> (`&`)that are also taller than 10 m:
+This code can easily be expanded to more complex conditions;
+for example to include all trees from Christchurch **and** (`&`) that are also taller than 10 m:

 ```R

 my_trial <– subset(all_trials,
                    location == "Christchurch" & height > 10)
 ```

 The dataset contains multiple variables but we only want to keep, say, location, block, height and diameter:

 ```R
 my_trial <– subset(all_trials,